Generalized Social Marginal Welfare Weights Imply Inconsistent Comparisons of Tax Policies: Model

-In other words, $\Delta T$ is desirable if the cost of the tax change to different individuals, weighted by the local welfare weights, is negative.
-Say that tax system $T \in \hat{\mathscr{T}}$ satisfies the \textbf{local optimal tax criterion} if

-\citeasnoun{saez2016generalized} say that (\ref{local optimality}) gives a necessary condition for local optimality of a tax system $T$: Any locally budget neutral tax reform has no local aggregate effect on welfare when changes in tax liability are weighted by generalized social welfare weights evaluated at $T$.
+In words, $\Delta T$ is locally desirable at $T$ if the cost of the tax change to different individuals due to a small version of the reform $\varepsilon \Delta T$, weighted by the local welfare weights, is negative.
+Say that tax system $T$ satisfies the \textbf{local optimal tax criterion} if, for all locally budget neutral tax reforms $\Delta T$, $\int g_i\l(T\r)\Delta T_i\l(z_i\l(T\r)\r) \dd i = 0$. \citeasnoun{saez2016generalized} say that this criterion gives a necessary condition for local optimality of a tax system $T$, and use it to derive optimal tax formulas for generalized welfare weights that are analogous to the standard optimal tax formulas.

-There is however a question of why the local optimal tax criterion is the right thing to look at.
-Why should we think that it is good if a tax system satisfies (\ref{local optimality})?
-What normative assumptions justify the criterion (\ref{local optimality})?

-In a more traditional framework, the above questions are answered on the basis of the properties of a \textit{global} optimization problem from which a condition such as (\ref{local optimality}) is \textit{derived}.
-To see this, consider the case of utilitarianism: Suppose the goal is to maximize the utilitarian objective $\int U_i\l(T\r) \dd i$ subject to a revenue constraint $R\l(T\r) \geq E$, where $E$ represents required government expenditures.
-Then, using the envelope theorem, a necessary condition for $T$ to be an optimum is:\footnote{This requires that for almost all $i$, and all $\Delta T \in \mathscr{T}$, $h_i\l(\varepsilon\r)=U_i\l(T+\varepsilon \Delta T\r)$ is continuously differentiable in a neighborhood around $\varepsilon=0$.}

-If the weights are utilitarian (that is, $g_i\l(c_i,z_i\r)= u'\l(c_i-v_i\l(z_i\r)\r)$), then (\ref{local utilitarian optimality}) coincides with (\ref{local optimality}).
-But in the utilitarian case, the justification for condition (\ref{local utilitarian optimality}) is that it is a necessary condition for an optimum if one's aim is to maximize the objective $\int U_i\l(T\r) \dd i$ subject to a revenue requirement, and one has independent reasons for thinking that $\int U_i\l(T\r) \dd i$ is a reasonable objective.

-However a justification analogous to (\ref{local utilitarian optimality}) is not available to \citeasnoun{saez2016generalized} because, under their approach, the local optimality conditions are not derived from a global optimization problem.
-The question is then why such a local optimality condition is justified.
-Usually such conditions are justified by a broader global optimization problem from which they are derived.

-In their appendix, \citeasnoun{saez2016generalized} do however describe a foundation for their generalized social welfare weights.
-In fact, their results depend on this foundation; in particular the proof that (\ref{local optimality}) is indeed a necessary condition for a local optimum--their Proposition 1--depends on the definitions and arguments presented in their appendix.
-Their Proposition 1, in turn, serves as a foundation for other results, such as the characterization of optimal marginal tax rates (their Proposition 2).
-Let us then explore this foundation.

-Any system of social welfare weights $g$ and tax policy $\tilde{T}$ together define a \textit{local} social welfare function $W^g_{\tilde{T}}$ by which tax policies $T$ in general can be evaluated.
-In particular, this local social welfare function takes the form:

-$W^g_{\tilde{T}}$ is the social welfare function that evaluates all tax policies $T$ using welfare weights defined locally by the tax policy $\tilde{T}$.
-Recall that $\tilde{U}_i\l(T\r)$ is the version of agent's indirect utility function in dollar terms (\ref{utility consumption terms}).